antoniovalente/IoT-AgroIntelligence-Node/3Dfiles/README.md

 HOSE for sensors like BME680.

-BOX for Wisblock board with RAK1920 (with Mickroe SDI-12 board).
+BOX_WisBlock.stl BOX for Wisblock board with RAK1920 (with Mickroe SDI-12 board).
 The BOX has two holes: TOP for antenna (RS:125-1251) and botton for EN3P4MX connector (EN3 séries Dig-Key:SC263-ND).